Scoping multi-species genotyping for genome-environment association study

 Context

-This pilot project will germinate and generate genome-wide Single Nucleotide Polymorphism (SNP) data for around 1,500 seedlings from 2–3 species of tree that have been banked under the UK National Tree Seed Project (UKNTSP) that have short germination times, such as downy and silver birch.
+This pilot project will germinate and generate genome-wide single nucleotide polymorphism (SNP) data for around 1,500 seedlings from 2–3 species of tree that have been banked under the UK National Tree Seed Project (UKNTSP) that have short germination times, such as downy birch (Betula pubescens) and silver birch (Betula pendula).

 The population structure of each of the target species’ UK distribution will be analysed and interpreted with reference to the history of colonisation and planting in the UK.
 We will carry out genome-environment association (GEA) studies to seek genes involved in local adaptation.